laurosilvacom/nextjs-fundamentals/lessons/0103-understanding-nextjs-project-structure/README.md

 - `next-env.d.ts`: Acts as the TypeScript declaration file for Next.js.
 - `tsconfig.json`: Serves as the configuration file for TypeScript.
 - `jsconfig.json`: Acts as the configuration file for JavaScript.

-## Using Top-Level Folders for Organization

-Top-level folders, particularly the src directory, can be used to structure your application.
-Next.js endorses the widespread practice of housing application code within the src directory.
-This method separates the application code from the project configuration files, which are typically located at the project's root.
-This separation is favored by certain developers and teams.

-To utilize the `src` directory, relocate the app Router folder or pages Router folder to `src/app` or `src/pages` respectively.